-We strive to provide excellent and reliable IT services to our students, faculty, and staff to support the success of the mission of Union County College.
+We always strive to provide reliable and secure IT services for our students, faculty, and staff to support the mission of Union County College.

 Air Force/Army ROTC

 Union County College, Rutgers - The State University of New Jersey, and Seton Hall University have an agreement permitting male and female students of Union County College to cross-enroll in the Air Force ROTC program.
 Qualified students may complete the first two years of the four-year program on a cross-enrollment basis and the final two years by attending an institution sponsoring Air Force ROTC.
 Students who successfully complete the four-year program earn commissions as second lieutenants.
 For further information, contact the Admissions Office of Rutgers - The State University of New Jersey or Seton Hall University.